And now for something fun that I've been working on...

 Whether you love or detest marshmallow peeps (I'm a 'love', if you didn't guess!), you'll adore this project.
 Simple to make, contains no calories and perfect for a lucky child's Easter basket... or just to brighten up your home!

 Marshmallow Bunny Plushies!

 To make these little bundles of fun, click the button below to print the pattern and then continue underneath for a detailed photo tutorial.
-[I have attached the pattern as a Google Doc file; if this causes anyone problems, please let me know and I will attempt to attach it as a plain old pdf.
+[I have attached the pattern as a Google Drive file; if this causes anyone problems, please let me know and I will attempt to attach it as a plain old pdf.
 Thanks!]

 You will need: